liezsm/learn-typescript-fcc/README.md

 Today, I learned creating getters and setters inside the classes.
 Getters should have a return type while setters don't have to put a return type (even void).

+### Day 12: Protected keyword

+Today, I learned about another reserved keyword which is protected.
+It is one of the accesss modifier keyword(together with private, public, readonly).
+In my undestanding, we can use protected keyword if we want the variable or function to be inherited from the parent's class to its children (through extending).

 ## Code Samples